- Totika Nature Team

 Zinc

-Besides sugars, vitamins, and minerals, honey is loaded with polyphenols that act as antioxidants—substances that neutralize harmful free radicals in the body.
+Besides sugars, vitamins, and minerals, honey is loaded with polyphenols that act as antioxidants—substances that neutralise harmful free radicals in the body.
 Free radicals are formed through normal metabolic processes and are known to worsen many diseases, including chronic liver disease.
 The antioxidant content of different types of honey can vary up to 20-fold.

 Totika Nature Active New Zealand Manuka Honey: A Quality Choice